Frequently Asked Questions

 - Offering Memorandum

-Prestigious Properties relies primarily on the fourth exemption, and to this effect has issued OMs since 2005.
+Prestigious Properties relied in the past primarily on the third exemption, and to this effect has issued OMs since 2005.
+This offering is for accredited investors or using a crowd funding exemption via Addy and/or Atlas One

-Although Prestigious Properties ultimately issues the securities – LP units, bonds or shares – to you, Prestigious Properties is not in the business of issuing securities, nor in the financial or investment advisory business.
+Although Prestigious Properties ultimately issues the securities – LP units – to you, Prestigious Properties or memphis LP is not in the business of issuing securities, nor in the financial or investment advisory business.

 We are in the real estate operating business.